fkhatri1/realtime-candles/README.md

 # realtime-candles
 ## Running the code
  - Run the code by running main.py from a terminal like `./main.py`, or with any Python interpreter like `python3 main.py`.
  - Sample output is provided in `sample_output.txt` and csvs.
+Shows intervals being updated for minute and hourly intervals.
  - Sample unit test output is provided in `sample_test_output.txt`.

 ### Dependencies